webdevcjames/weather-app/README.md

 $ yarn start
 ```

-You should now be able to view the app running on `http://localhost:3000/`
+You should now be able to view the app running on `http://localhost:3000/`, preferably on Firefox or Chrome.